austinbv/dino/README.md

 gem install dino
 ```

-Before we can use the microcontroller in Ruby, we need to flash it with the dino firmware (or "sketch" in Arduino slang).
-This is needed **only once** for each board, but future versions of dino may need reflashing to add firmware-level functions.
+Before using the microcontroller in Ruby, we need to flash it with the dino firmware (or "sketch" in Arduino slang).
+This is needed **only once** for each board, but future dino versions may need reflashing for firmware functions.

 #### 2) Install the Arduino IDE OR CLI

-Download the Arduino IDE from [here](http://arduino.cc/en/Main/Software) for a graphical interface, or install the command line interface from [here](https://github.com/arduino/arduino-cli/releases), or Homebrew.
+Get the Arduino IDE [here](http://arduino.cc/en/Main/Software) for a graphical interface, or use the command line interface from [here](https://github.com/arduino/arduino-cli/releases), or Homebrew.

 **CLI Installation with Homebrew on Mac, Linux, or WSL on Windows:**
 ````shell